 With all this hot weather we’ve been having, all I want to eat is ice cream.
 I just want to sit in a floaty chair in the pool and eat a big frosty bowl of ice cream – summer at it’s finest.

-So, when I bought my annual 20 pound bucket of sour cherries awhile ago from our local supermarket, ice cream was the first thing that I thought of to make.
+Ice cream was the first thing I wanted to make when I bought my annual 20 pound bucket of sour cherries.
 This combination of Honey-Vanilla Ice Cream with Cherry-Galliano Swirl is so perfect on a hot summer day!

 When we were little, my sister and I always chose the wildest flavours of ice cream we could find.
 We had a favourite ice cream parlour, Donna’s Lunch in Burford, Ontario, which was on the way to our grandmother’s house.
 We loved going there and were always excited to see what new flavours she would have.